microsoft/vscode-recipes/Angular-CLI/README.md

   npm run test
   ```

-- After the test run, go to the Debug view, select the **'Launch Chrome with ng test'** configuration, then press F5 or click the green button.
+- After the test run, go to the Debug view, select the **'ng test'** configuration, then press F5 or click the green button.

 - When a browser opens with the test list, click the link for the test in which you placed the breakpoint.
 You should then hit the breakpoint: